Barley shortage tied to climate change could have you crying in your craft beer

 Derek Osborne has 22 years of brewing experience, and as head brewer for Pedal Haus Brewery in Tempe, he already has seen rising temperatures affect production every year.

-Arizona breweries largely depend on Canada’s barley yields, he said, and when farmers have a bad year in the north due to heat or lack of rain, brewers in the Southwestern U.S. have to pay more for their barley.
+Arizona breweries largely depend on Canada’s barley yields, he said, and when farmers have a bad year in the north because of heat or lack of rain, brewers in the southwestern U.S. have to pay more for their barley.

 Osborne said breweries try to cope with the bad years by contracting and buying more ingredients when favorable weather produces abundant barley harvests.
 But as temperatures continue to rise, as U.S. environmental scientists predicted in a report released after Thanksgiving, there likely will be fewer years where that’s the case.